kripod/css-homogenizer/README.md

 ### [`reset-scoped.css`](./reset-scoped.css)

-Scoped variant of the reset which targets classes instead of element types.
+A scoped variant of the reset, targeting classes instead of element types.

 - Classes are prefixed by `_` to avoid collisions with other selectors.
 E.g. `._p` contains declarations applicable to `p` elements.
-- Rules targeting `html` and `body` elements are omitted, as the scoped stylesheet is meant to be used primarily within component libraries, not apps.
+- Rules for `html` and `body` elements are omitted.

 #### Usage with React